Frank Pakenham, 7th Earl of Longford: Myra Hindley

 In 1990, Home Secretary David Waddington ruled that "life should mean life" for Hindley, who had been told by earlier Home Secretaries and High Court judges that she would have to serve a minimum of 25 and then 30 years before being considered for parole.
 Hindley was not informed of the decision until December 1994, following a High Court ruling that all life sentence prisoners had to be informed of their minimum sentences, and Longford later expressed his "disgust" at this ruling, comparing her imprisonment to that of Jews in Nazi Germany.
 By this time Hindley, who had initially thought that having "friends in high places" could only help her cause, had cut off all contact and communication with him, now considering him a liability whose "campaigning" was little more than publicity-seeking on his own behalf.
 She did regain contact with him again following this, however.

-The next three Home Secretaries all agreed with Waddington's ruling.
+In February 1997, the latest Home Secretary, Michael Howard, reaffirmed the ruling that Hindley should never be freed.
+Subsequent Home Secretaries Jack Straw and David Blunkett also agreed with the ruling.
 Hindley appealed against her whole life tariff in the High Court in December 1997, November 1998 and March 2000, but each appeal was rejected.
 Longford maintained that she was a reformed character who was no longer a threat to society, and had qualified for parole.
 He regularly commented, along with several other Hindley supporters, that she was a "political prisoner" who was being kept in prison for votes, to serve the interests of a succession of Home Secretaries and their respective governments.

 Home Office files would later reveal that in 1975 Longford had also lobbied various government ministers, including the Home Secretary Roy Jenkins, on Brady's behalf, as well.
 This resulted in Brady obtaining special treatment while remaining in the prison hospital, rather than being returned to the segregation unit.
 This gave him access to adolescent "youth custody" inmates; he was only removed from this privileged situation in 1982, after he was accused by several underage inmates of sexual assault.
-Unlike Hindley, Brady never wanted to be paroled from his life sentence, and remained in custody for more than 50 years until his death in May 2017 at the age of 79.
+Unlike Hindley, Brady never wanted to be paroled, and remained in custody for more than 50 years until his death in May 2017 at the age of 79.